shaveeshjeshururun18-coder/greentrust/README.md

 ---
 ## 🌐 Website Information
-Green Trust Grocery is designed to bridge the gap between organic farmers and urban households.
+GREEN trust Grocery is designed to bridge the gap between organic farmers and urban households.
 With a focus on purity, trust, and speed, we ensure:
 - **100% Organic Certified Produce**: Directly sourced from verified farms.
 - **Zero-Plastic Packaging**: Committed to eco-friendly delivery solutions.
 - **Community Trust**: Built on transparency and quality assurance.